 The a priori exhumation rate includes the expected value (mean) of exhumation rate and its variance.
 First, we investigate the effect of changing the a priori variance, which acts as a penalty parameter.
 A lower variance forces the inverse solution to attain a value close to the a priori value of exhumation rate.
 Conversely, a higher a priori variance permits more variation in the inverse solution, resulting in a better fit to the data.
-This is shown in Fig. 5b and c where the a priori variance is decreased and increased compared to the reference inverse model (Fig. 5a), respectively.
-With a lower a priori variance a smoother solution is obtained as model parameters are penalized more strongly for deviations away from the a priori value.
-On the other hand, a large a priori variance (Fig. 5c), produces larger variations in the a posteriori model parameters.
+This is shown in Fig. 6b and c where the a priori variance is decreased and increased compared to the reference inverse model (Fig. 6a), respectively.
+With a lower a priori variance, a smoother solution is obtained as model parameters are penalized more strongly for deviations away from the a priori value.
+On the other hand, a large a priori variance (Fig. 6c) produces larger variations in the a posteriori model parameters.
+In addition, the a priori variance has an important effect on the a posteriori variance.
+Therefore, in order to interpret the a posteriori variance as parameter uncertainty it is important to compare it to the a priori variance.

 Second, we explore the effect of the a priori mean exhumation rate on the parameter estimation.
-The cases in which the a priori exhumation rate is lower and higher are shown in Fig. 5e and f, respectively.
-In these models, the time intervals with no age constraints (17 to 25 Ma) simply has the a priori value of exhumation rate.
+The cases in which the a priori exhumation rate is lower and higher are shown in Fig. 6e and f, respectively.
+In these models, the time intervals with no age constraints (17-25 Ma) simply have the a priori value of exhumation rate.
 However, once the ages constrain the exhumation rate, the a priori value has little influence on the a posteriori exhumation rate.
-It is also worth noting that we use the a priori exhumation rate to calculate the evolution of the thermal model, which explains the observed differences in exhumation rates in Fig. 5a, e and f.
+It is also worth noting that we use the a priori exhumation rate to calculate the evolution of the thermal model, which explains the observed differences in exhumation rates in Fig. 6a, e and f.